RevContent/api-showcase/revcontent-api-showcase-toaster-1.0/README.md

     </script>

 Insert the proper values for your widget and optionally set the ```sponsored``` count(accepted values are 1 or 2 sponsored ads).

+## Building
+Gulp is used to embed css, concat and uglify the revtoaster script.
+To build the scripts:
+1. change directory to the revcontent-api-showcase-toaster-1.0 directory
+2. run ```npm install``` to get the gulp dependencies
+3. run ```gulp``` this will run the default task and populate the build directory

+## Watch
+During development it can be useful to build the files on the fly when modifications are made.
+To have gulp watch the ./js/revtoaster and ./css/example.css files run ```gulp watch```